 SEER stands for Seasonal Energy Efficiency Ratio.
 Rather than measuring the energy efficiency of an air conditioner at one operating temperature, SEER is the calculation of how energy efficient the air conditioner is during the cooling season at varying temperatures.
 Basically, SEER takes into account how the EER is affected by different temperatures.
 Where EER is calculated using a steady outside temperature of 95°F, SEER is calculated using a range of outside temperatures ranging from 65°F to 104°F.

-So which rating should you go by?
 The U.S. government only dictates that air conditioners display SEER.
 However, many still show EER, as well.
 Both ratings can be helpful in different situations.
 For our area (Holly Springs, Apex Fuquay-Varina, Raleigh and beyond), where it is 95°F or higher most of the time the air conditioner is on, the EER is usually more accurate.
 These ratings hold true for straight air conditioners and heat pumps.
 But there is another rating for heat pumps you should know, Heating Seasonal Performance Factor (HSPF).
 Learn more about HSFP here.
 (LINKED)

 Open 7 Days a Week!